Viber App Development Outsourcing Based on the BOT Model

 After a release of the iOS app, Viber needed additional development resources to expand their market’s presence with Android and desktop apps.
 Recruiting in-house developers wasn’t a feasible option in terms of time required, so they considered a long-term partnership with an external vendor.
 However, they were looking for a deeper developers’ commitment and more operational control than team augmentation or dedicated team outsourcing options provide.
 To solve the dilemma, they decided to engage with a partner that can offer the Build-Operate-Transfer (BOT) model of cooperation and prepare the ground for opening Viber’s own development center offshore.

-Having a prior positive experience with outsourced developers from Eastern Europe, Viber chose it as a destination with a good cost/quality balance for their future development center.
+Having a prior positive experience with outsourced developers from Europe, Viber chose it as a destination with a good cost/quality balance for their future development center.
 ScienceSoft became Viber’s partner after successfully conducting PoC for Android’s version of the app.
 The partnership was divided into 3 stages typical of the BOT model:

 To select the right talent for the team, ScienceSoft analyzed the Customer’s business goals, internal processes and technical requirements.
 In 2 weeks, our HR manager assembled mobile (Android and Windows Phone) and desktop development teams with 10 developers in each, 70% of them were of senior level.
 All candidates were further interviewed and approved directly by the Customer.